-As Deputy Commissioner for Environment and Planning, Director Omishakin was responsible for an administrative and project budget of more than $300 million annually.
+Having been immersed in the transportation industry for almost two decades, Director Omishakin came to Caltrans following eight years with the Tennessee Department of Transportation (TDOT).
+There, he successfully established environmental, multimodal and planning policies to make TDOT one of the best state DOTs in the country.
+As Deputy Commissioner for Environment and Planning, he was responsible for an administrative and project budget of more than $300 million annually.
 He also led the activities of the divisions of Environmental Services, Long-Range Planning, Multimodal Transportation Resources, and the Freight and Logistics Division.

-In that capacity, he led development of Metro Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design.
+Prior to that role, he served as Director of Healthy Living Initiatives in the Nashville Mayor’s Office.
+In that capacity, he led development of Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design.
 This included spearheading creation of two bicycle sharing programs.

 In December 2019, Omishakin became Chair of the Council on Active Transportation for the American Association of State Highway and Transportation Officials (AASHTO).
 This came after serving two years as committee vice chair and serving as inaugural chair of AASHTO’s Multimodal Task Force.
 He is on the Board of America Walks, Veloz, Mineta Transportation Institute and ITS World Congress and has advised the U.S. Federal Reserve Bank of St. Louis through its Transportation Council Board.